 A series of production and perception experiments in Yakup (2013) and Yakup and Sereno (2016) suggests that lexical stress does exist, but is reflected only by increases in duration: however, Uyghur speakers frequently disagreed as to which syllables were stressed in many words.
 Major and Mayer (2018, to appear) reproduce and expand on these results, suggesting that phrasal prosody is responsible for pitch contours that have previously been attributed to stress.
-It is clear that Uyghur speakers perceive certain vowels as longer than others, but it is unclear whether this should be analyzed as underlying vowel length or lexically-specified stress (or both).10
+It is clear that Uyghur speakers perceive certain vowels as longer than others, but it is unclear whether this should be analysed as underlying vowel length or lexically-specified stress (or both).9

 There has been limited phonetic evidence brought to bear on the question of vowel reduction specifically (though see McCollum, 2020).
-Assuming a description of Uyghur stress that is broadly consistent with a number of existing papers (Yakup, 2013; Yakup and Sereno, 2016; Özçelik, 2015; Major & Mayer, 2018, to appear; McCollum, 2020), the relationship between vowel reduction and stress might be characterized according to the following properties:
+Assuming a description of Uyghur stress that is broadly consistent with a number of existing papers (Major & Mayer, 2018, to appear; McCollum, 2020; Özçelik, 2015; Yakup, 2013; Yakup & Sereno, 2016), the relationship between vowel reduction and stress might be characterised according to the following properties:

 - 1. Closed syllables and stressed syllables are heavy.
 Open syllables are light. - 2.
 Initial and final syllables are both stressed by default. - 3.
 Certain roots are lexically specified for stress position.
-The subset of this class of roots with fixed stress on the final syllable fails to undergo vowel reduction in the presence of suffixation. - 4.
-Vowel reduction only targets light syllables.
-For example, the second vowel in [αρα] 'mother' does not display vowel reduction because it is stressed, but the same vowel in [αρi-lαr] 'mother-PL' does.
+The subset of this class of roots with fixed stress on the final syllable fails to undergo vowel reduction in the presence of suffixation. - Vowel reduction only targets light syllables.
+For example, the second vowel in [apa] 'mother' does not display vowel reduction because it is stressed, but the same vowel in [api-lar] 'mother-PL' does.